nithin-jella/Multi-Agent-System-for-Proactive-Mental-Wellness/README.md

 ### 2.2 System Architecture (C4 Model)

-The UGM-AICare architecture is designed to orchestrate complex agentic interactions while maintaining strict data flow control and external service integration.
+The Multi-Agent System for Proactive Mental Wellness  architecture is designed to orchestrate complex agentic interactions while maintaining strict data flow control and external service integration.
 Below are the Context and Container level diagrams of the system.

 #### C4 Context Diagram

-The Context diagram shows the high-level interactions between the users (Students and Counselors) and the UGM-AICare system, as well as the external dependencies like databases, caching, LLM providers, and blockchain networks for secure attestations.
+The Context diagram shows the high-level interactions between the users (Students and Counselors) and the Multi-Agent System for Proactive Mental Wellness  system, as well as the external dependencies like databases, caching, LLM providers, and blockchain networks for secure attestations.

 ```mermaid
 C4Context